leachiml/DCDC-IBB_-12V/README.md

 To set the voltage, turn the Trim-Potentiometer until you've reached your desired Output.

-**NOTE:** Don't set Voltages above -16V, because it could damage your circuit!
+**NOTE:** Don't set Voltages below -16V, because it could damage your circuit!
 (If you don't replace certain Capacitors)